Airsoft: History

-Airsoft originated from Japan in the early 1970s, when photographer Ichiro Nagata, an avid shooting enthusiast himself, thought about making model guns that shoot real projectiles that could not kill.
-These "guns" were trademarked as soft air guns, tailoring to the needs of shooting enthusiasts while conforming to Japan's strict weapons control laws.
-The name "soft air" referred to the compressed Freon-silicone oil mixture (later replaced by a propane-silicone oil mixture known as "Green Gas") that was used as a propellant gas, which was significantly weaker than the canistered used in proper airguns (pellet guns and BB guns).
-Originally designed for target shooting, the plastic balls used in these "soft air guns" can be shot at humans without causing injury due to the low muzzle energy.
-After toy car manufacturer Tokyo Marui introduced its revolutionary electric motor-gear box design, which allows sustainable rapid-fire using rechargeable batteries, soft air guns became popular for casual wargames, which the Japanese call survival games (サバイバルゲーム, sabaibaru gēmu).
-Asahi Firearms was a model company from Japan who operated in the 1980s and 90s and was one of the early pioneers of the airsoft hobby.
+Airsoft originated in postwar Japan during the early 1970s, when photographer Ichiro Nagata, an avid shooting enthusiast himself, thought about making modelguns that shoot real projectiles that could not kill or wound.
+Early airsoft guns use a manual spring-piston design and are essentially single-shot, tailoring to the needs of shooting enthusiasts while conforming to Japan's strict weapons control laws.
+Originally designed for target shooting, the plastic balls used in these "guns" can be shot at humans without causing injury due to the low muzzle energy.

+In 1986, toy car manufacturer Tokyo Marui introduced a gas blowback replica of the Smith & Wesson Model 59 designed by modelgun inventor Tanio Kobayashi, which used compressed 1,1,1,2-tetrafluoroethane (Freon) refrigerant in a lubricant mixture with silicone oil (later replaced by a propane-silicone oil mixture known as "Green Gas") as the propellant gas.
+These new-generation replica guns were trademarked as soft air guns because the refrigerant propellant used was significantly weaker ("soft") than the canistered used in proper airguns (pellet guns and BB guns).
+Tokyo Marui later in 1992 released the first model of its revolutionary "automatic electric gun" (AEG) design, which was a FAMAS F1 replica that used an electric motor-gear box drivetrain to cycle the reciprocating motion of a spring-piston powerplant, allowing sustainable rapid-fire using only rechargeable batteries instead of needing periodic gas replenishment.
+This practical convenience of AEGs led soft air guns to quickly become popular for casual MilSim games, which the Japanese call survival games (サバイバルゲーム, sabaibaru gēmu).
+Asahi Firearms was also a model company from Japan who operated in the 1980s and 90s and was one of the early pioneers of the airsoft hobby.

 Airsoft guns spread to the United Kingdom in the late 1980s and early 1990s via a company called LS.
-They were sold in separate pieces and had to be assembled out of box before they were capable of shooting.
+They were sold in separate pieces and had to be assembled out-of-box before they were capable of shooting.
 These then became available to the rest of Europe and North America and rapidly gained popularity worldwide.
 Since the mid-1980s, airsoft has been adapted with a purely recreational application in mind, and the sport is enjoyed by all ages.
 Airsoft replicas are produced globally, with the majority being manufactured in East Asia.
 Many law enforcement agencies and military units within the United States now start using airsoft for force-on-force tactical training drills.